Last Updated on January 27, 2025

 How Podcasts Can Teach Black History In the Classroom

 This month offers an opportunity to deepen cultural responsiveness in both content focus and teaching practice.
-We support your efforts with these lesson ideas and resources that can be used to address Black history and its relevance to current events and to highlight underrepresented groups within the curriculum all year round.
+We support your efforts with these lesson ideas and resources that can be used to address Black history, connect it to to current events, and highlight underrepresented groups within the curriculum throughout the year.

 Listening to audio stories featuring people’s voices can connect students to specific moments in time and promote understanding of others’ perspectives.
 One teacher asked students to listen to an audio story describing the desegregation of Central High School in Little Rock, Arkansas during the Civil Rights Movement.
 The teacher said: